Home and Garden in Persian

 4. Persian Tiles and Patterns

-Hand-painted tiles with floral and geometric designs can be used for walls, floors, and decorative pieces.
+Hand-painted tiles with floral and geometric motifs are widely used in walls, floors, and decorative pieces.

 5. Traditional Seating Areas